ARMmaster17/HIVEbook/README.md

 <hr />
 Copyright 2015 Joshua Zenn.

 All content herein is property of the author, and is not to be copied, electronically or otherwise, without written permission by the author.
-Copying of content by a teacher exclusively for an educational course is permitted.
+Copying of portions of this book by a teacher exclusively for an educational course is permitted.